CommandPost/CommandPost-UserGuide/advanced/snippets/README.md

 CommandPost allows you to create Lua code snippets, which appear as actions in CommandPost's Search Console.

-This means you can trigger a snippet via a shortcut key or control surface button.
+This means you can trigger a Snippet via a shortcut key or control surface button.

 For example, to launch Final Cut Pro, you can use this simple Lua code: